 To learn more about the Probation Department, click here

 This position is part of the Classified Service of the County and is assigned to the Stanislaus County Deputy Probation Officer Association (SCDPOA) bargaining unit for labor relations purposes.

 Individuals who are in a full-time classification position are required to serve a twelve-month probationary period, which may be extended an additional six months, for a total of eighteen months.

 The Job Task Analysis provides information detailing the physical and functional demands of the classification.
 For the complete job task analysis, visit the Risk Management website at http://www.stancounty.com/riskmgmt/

 - Review law enforcement or court referrals and apply State law and departmental policy to determine appropriate recommendation and disposition;

 - Interview offenders, family members, victims and others critical to appropriate case disposition;

 - Access and comprehend law enforcement, school, mental health, social services and other reference materials;

-- Accurately and objectively prepare memos, court reports, statistical reports, etc.;
+- Prepare accurate and objective memos, court reports, and statistical reports;

 - Testify in court as required;